Black Stars Forward Abdul Fatawu Issahaku Secures Ambassadorial Role with Rush Energy

 Watch the video here, as shared on X:

-The former Dreams FC star has built a reputation as one of Ghana’s most exciting young footballers, while his cheerful and energetic personality has also made him popular among fans.
+“He has established himself as one of Ghana’s most exciting young footballers, and his lively personality has also made him a fan favourite.”

-From playing on dusty pitches in Tamale to starring for Steadfast FC and Dreams FC, the winger eventually earned a move to Sporting CP before joining Leicester City.
+“His journey has been remarkable.
+From playing on dusty pitches in Tamale to making a name for himself at Steadfast and Dreams, he eventually earned a move to Sporting CP before joining Leicester City,” he explained.

 Black Stars, Abdul Fatawu Issahaku, Rush Energy Drink, Issahaku ambassadorial role, 2026 FIFA World Cup, Leicester City, Twellium Industrial Company Limited.